8.1 Correlations

 We’ve talked a surprising amount about correlations in this subject, but we haven’t considered how to actually test if two things are correlated to begin with.
 We change that this week with an overview of correlation coefficients.

-8.1.1 Correlation coefficients
+8.1.2 Correlation coefficients

 We can quantify the strength of two variables using a correlation coefficient, which gives us a measure of how tightly these two variables are related.
+There are many types of correlation coefficients, but the most common is the Pearson’s correlation coefficient, r.
+It’s calculated using the below (simplified) formula:

-Correlation coefficients are just another way of describing this.
 Correlation coefficients have the following properties:

 - They are between -1 and +1